 Along with the supernatural and paranormal occurrences, it seems that the radar seems to be a little sketchy as well.
 Considering some people who worked on certainshows worked on Gravity Falls, this isn't that surprising.

 The statue of Sasquatch wearing underwear is titled "Sascrotch".
-It's even said out loud.
-Really, Disney?

 The gnomes' plan for Mabel to marry all of them.
 She's just twelve, and it's mentioned that there's at least a thousand of them.
 You do the math.